nextgis/docs_ngweb/source/general.rst

 * Editing of feature attributes.
 * Editing of layer description.
-* Adding photos and other  attachments.
+* Adding of photos and other  attachments.
 * Editing features with WFS-T.

 .. _ngw_sys_req: